Building Life Cycle Assessment — LCA

 LCA analysis of your property

 Our lives are mostly in buildings.
 We live and work there.
-It is therefore not surprising that the environmental impact of real estate is really significant, about 40% of the energy consumed in the European Union is used precisely in buildings (Eurostat, EEA, 2023).
+It is therefore not surprising that the environmental impact of real estate is really significant, about 40% of the energy consumed in the European Union is used in buildings (Eurostat, EEA, 2023) .Life Cycle Assessment (LCA) involves identifying this impact throughout the life cycle of a building.

-Life Cycle Assessment (LCA) identifies these impacts throughout the life cycle of a building.
-The assessment is carried out in different categories, including carbon footprint.
-In the context of buildings, the detailed procedure for applying the LCA method is described in EN 15978.
-The LCA analysis provides the basis for the identification, hierarchy and determination of ways of upgrading facilities for environmental protection.
+The detailed procedure for applying the LCA method for buildings is described in EN 15978.
+The LCA analysis provides the basis for identifying, hierarchizing and determining how to modernize facilities to reduce their carbon footprint.
 In the context of buildings and construction products, the most relevant standards are: PN-EN 1597851 related to the method of environmental assessment of buildings and PN-EN 1580450 related to the method of environmental assessment of construction products.

-Life cycle assessment is a technique that studies environmental aspects and the impact of a product throughout its life, which reflects the risks arising from improper management of the processes of production, construction and operation of construction facilities.
+Life cycle assessment is a technique that studies the environmental aspects and impact of a building throughout its life, which reflects the risks arising from improper management of the processes of production, construction and operation of construction facilities.
 The LCA methodology takes into account all ecosystems and their elements, so that it is possible to fully assess the environmental impact of the product, as well as the consumption of individual environmental resources.
 The analysis is carried out from the moment of obtaining the raw material, through the stage of production and use, until the end of its life.

 The entire life cycle of a building consists of 15 modules assigned to three main stages of the cycle: